-Cosmetics, fashions, jewelry, hair, manicures, wonder bras, pantyhose, killer curves, and/or Spanks and scents can't make up for a bad name.
-No matter how dolled up, or shined up, nor how good a person smells; if they are a pig, they will continue to act like a pig.
-Better to be a plain Jane with a sweet personality than a super model who affects everyone around her with a witchy attitude.
+Cosmetics, fashions, jewelry, hair, manicures, wonder bras, pantyhose, killer curves, and/or Spanx and scents can't make up for a bad name.
+No matter how dolled up, or shined up, nor how good a person smells; if they are a pig, they will continue to act like a pig and be known as a pig.
+Better to be a plain Jane with a sweet personality than a super model who affects everyone around her with a witchy demeanor.

 ● Ecc 7:1b-2 . . and the day of death than the day of birth.
 It is better to go to a house of mourning than to a house of feasting; for that is the end of every man, and a living one should take it to heart.